vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   find / -group groupname 2> /dev/null

 ..
 Tip :: Find files by wheel/ adm users or the users in the home directory.
+If the user is member of other groups (such as audio, video, disk), it might be a good idea to check for files owned by particular groups.

 Other Linux Privilege Escalation
 --------------------------------